kushalbhatia/google-homepage/README.md

-# README

-Recreated the Google Homepage using only HTML5 & CSS3
+# Recreated the Google Homepage using only HTML5 & CSS3